Change Password

 • Remove the first node v from the front of the queue.

-• If v is moved to a new community C, add to the rear of the queue all neighbors of v that do not belong to C and that are not in the queue.
+• If v is moved to a new community C, add to the rear of the queue all neighbors of v that do not belong to C and that are not already in the queue.

 Second Phase: Refinement